rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

       If more instances of your application is created, the same droplet is used on those new application containers.
       The droplet is built once, when pushed, and its use ensures that all future releases are identical until the next push.

-   3. Run is where the release package gets deployed and executed.
+   3. "Run" is when the release package gets deployed and executed.

       "<strong>Diego</strong>" takes that Droplet and runs it in a Container (Diego Cell).

-      NOTE: Within CF, the "Gorouter" handles HTTP traffic.
+      NOTE: Within Cloud Foundry, HTTP traffic is handled by the "GoRouter" gateway which connects two or more networks.
+      The "Go" in the name is there because it was recently re-written (from the original Ruby) in the Go programming language to provide better performance through concurrency and a lower latency for each request.

+      Externally are clients from the internet, in the middle is the router, and internally are the services of Cloud Foundry.

-      And container execution is handled by "Garden".
+      Container execution is handled by "Garden".

 0. Highlight the random URL CF generates (for example "flowing-packets" in "web-app-flowing-packets.cfapps.io") to copy to your Clipboard.